FooSoft/homemaker/README.md

 Homemaker will process the dependency tasks before processing the task itself.

 In addition to creating links, Homemaker is capable of executing commands on a per-task basis.
-Commands should be defined in an array called `cmds`, split into an item per each command line argument.
+Homemaker can commands both before and after linking your configuration.
+Commands should be placed in either an array, under the field `precmds` or `postcmds` (for commands to be run before and after linking respectively).
+These commands should be split into an array of strings, with each entry corresponding to one command line argument.
 All of the commands are executed with `dest` as the working directory (as mentioned previously, this defaults to your home directory).
 If any command returns a nonzero exit code, Homemaker will display an error message and prompt the user to determine if it should *abort*, *retry*, or *cancel*.

 The example task below will clone and install configuration files for Vim into the `~/.config` directory, and create links to it from the home directory.
 You may notice that this task references an environment variable (set by Homemaker